Underwear photos prompt Chernobyl criticism

-(CNN) — The writer and producer of the hit HBO series "Chernobyl," has called on visitors to the site of the nuclear disaster to show respect, after a series of inappropriate photos were posted online.
+(CNN) — The writer and producer of the hit HBO series "Chernobyl" has called on visitors to the site of the nuclear disaster to show respect, after a series of inappropriate photos were posted online.

 "It's wonderful that #ChernobylHBO has inspired a wave of tourism to the Zone of Exclusion.
 But yes, I've seen the photos going around," tweeted Craig Mazin Tuesday.